Dear Mom and Dad,

 The time has come: I am officially a senior in college.

-That sentence is mind-blowing.
+That phrase is mind-blowing.
 It's scary.
 It's new.
 It's exciting.
-It didn't even hit me until I walked into my first lecture that this was the first of many lasts.
+It didn't even hit me until I walked into my first lecture that today begins the firsts of many lasts.
 Not only for myself, but for you guys.

 As you both know, college isn't always easy.
 To make it this far is astonishing.
 There were many obstacles along the way, both mental and physical.
 I wouldn't have been able to get through them without constant support from both of you.
 You two have been my number one cheerleaders since day one.